UK National Study Day on Child to Parent Violence & Abuse

 PartnershipProjects and Helen Bonnick are excited to co-host an ONLINE Study Day on Child to Parent Violence & Abuse (CPVA) – Across The Lifespan

 Morning sessions will focus on scoping the problem while the afternoon will focus on therapeutic interventions for families.
-Each session will end with a panel discussion to include responses to questions submitted in response to the presentations.
+Both morning and afternoon sessions will conclude with a panel discussion, during which the presenters will respond to questions submitted by participants.

 What Does The Day Look Like?
 A brief overview

 Scoping the problem: child to parent abuse across the life span